Testing / Fixing Video Meeting Technology

 https://networktest.twilio.com/

 If you have any errors or questions about this test, please review the information in Part Three of this post, and relay it to your school’s IT team.
+You or they can then re-run the test after changes have been made.

 Part Two: